 In part 1 of my review you got to know what I thought about the 2010 Mitsubishi Evo X MR’s looks and my superficial impressions of the car.
 Now I am going to tell you about my experience driving the car.
-Strangely enough my first time driving the car was right before I had to leave to go to SEMA.
-So my first time driving the car was right before a 4 hour trip into the desert.
+As I mentioned in that previous post, Mitsubishi loaned me the car to drive to SEMA.
+So, my first time driving the car was right before a 4 hour trip into the desert.
 I’ll admit it was a bit daunting but exciting as well.

 Once you have it down the Evo is a blast to drive.
 Open roads are nothing but fun and traffic is a breeze thanks to the Evo MR’s twin clutch “sportronic-shift transmission” AKA “TC-SST”, AKA sequential transmission.
 Speaking of, using the Evo MR’s TC-SST tight and responsive.
 Unlike the fake “sport shift” transmissions that seemed to become more and more rampant earlier in the decade.